 I grew up in Wisconsin where the winters are long and cold.
-I was skinny, uncoordinated and blind in my right eye from a playground accident.
+I was blind in my right eye from a playground accident.
 Forbidden to play sports, I spent my time reading and drawing.
-My parents were physicians, well educated and fiercely intellectual.
+My parents were well educated and fiercely intellectual.
 I guess I rebelled against that.
 My brother and sisters and I would play on the ice of Lake Winnebago and, when we fell in, rush home before our clothing froze solid.

 I moved to New York City when I was nineteen.
 I enrolled in Parson’s School of Design where I earned a mixed record of As from the inspiring teachers and D’s from the dullards.
 I was very proud of my record, although it was an impediment to fine arts grad school, so I went to work for The New York Times instead.